seehuhn/go-pdf/font/NOTES.md

-Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyph names is described by the "builtin encoding" of the CFF font.
+Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyph names is described by the "builtin encoding" of the OpenType font.
 The CFF data embedded in the OpenType font is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.

-There seems little reasson to use this font type, since the OpenType wrapper could be omitted and the CFF font data could be embedded as a CFF font.
+There seems little reasson to use this font type, since the OpenType wrapper could be omitted and the CFF font data could directly be embedded as a CFF font.

 ### TrueType Fonts (PDF 1.1)